 COVID-19 Questions | Financial Aid

-The Financial Aid Office is currently open Mondays, Tuesdays, Thursdays, and Fridays from 9 a.m. to 5 p.m.
-PDT to help all students during the COVID-19 disruption.
-All staff are working remotely from 9 a.m. to 5 p.m on Wednesdays and are available via email.
-If you have questions, email us at email@example.com.
+The Financial Aid Office is open Mondays, Tuesdays, Thursdays, and Fridays from 9 am-1 pm and 2 pm-5 pm.
+The office is physically closed on Wednesdays for cleaning, but all staff are working remotely and can be reached by email or phone.
+If you need assistance, the easiest way to communicate is emailing firstname.lastname@example.org.
 You may also email your financial aid counselor directly; you can find your counselor's contact information via your Boxer Online account.

 I have an emergency situation right now.
 Does Pacific have any funds that can help?